claudiodekker/inertia-laravel-testing/README.md

 ### Component

-To assert that the Inertia page has the component you expect, you can use the `component` assertion:
+To assert that the Inertia page has the page component you expect, you can use the `component` assertion:

 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia